Family Educational Rights and Privacy Act

 3. Director of Student Health Services

-4. Director of Student Counseling and Disabled Student Services
+4. Director of Student Conduct and Community Engagement

 Official transcripts printed on security paper and bearing the University seal are available from Registrar's Office at a cost of $3.00 per copy.
 Student must clear any restrictions from his/her record before any transcript request will be honored.
 Transcripts may be requested in person, by mail and via web.
 In compliance with federal privacy laws, a student's signature is required to release transcripts; therefore, transcript requests cannot be accepted by telephone or e-mail.